Mark Kelly: Political positions

 Kelly ran as a moderate in 2020 and voiced support for bipartisanship.
 Since joining the Senate, he supported abolishing the filibuster in order to pass voting rights legislation and a federal minimum wage increase to $15 per hour.
-He has criticized Joe Biden's approach to border security.
-As of October 2022, Kelly has voted in line with Biden's stated position 94.5% of the time.
+He criticized Joe Biden's approach to border security.
+As of October 2022, Kelly had voted in line with Biden's stated position 94.5% of the time.

 Abortion

 As a candidate in 2020, Kelly said he was "pro-choice" and was endorsed by Planned Parenthood.
 He supports codifying Roe v.
 Wade into federal law.
 He has said that late-stage abortions should be legally protected.

 Climate and environment

 Kelly has voiced support for climate action, but said he "does not favor" the Green New Deal.
 The League of Conservation Voters gave him a 97% score in 2021.
 In a 2021 Greenpeace exposé, Kelly was one of 11 U.S. senators ExxonMobil Senior Director for Federal Relations Keith McCoy called "crucial" to the company.
 Kelly has received funding from ExxonMobil lobbyists.
 In 2022, he advocated for an expansion of oil drilling in the wake of rising gas prices.

 Kelly was one of three Senate Democrats (alongside John Fetterman and Ruben Gallego) to vote to confirm Lee Zeldin as Environmental Protection Agency Administrator.